Snapper fishing in South Australia

 South Australia faces a serious challenge in relation to the future management of Snapper in this state.
 Serious action is required from the commercial, recreational and charter boat fishing sectors to achieve longer term improvement to return the Snapper fishery to sustainable stock levels.

-As a result, tough decisions have been made to secure the long-term future of the Snapper fishery for all South Australian fishers, businesses and regional fishing communities.
+In 2019, tough decisions were announced to secure the long-term future of the Snapper fishery for all South Australian fishers, businesses and regional fishing communities.
 Find out more about the 2019 Snapper Management review.

 Catching Snapper in the South East

-Snapper fishing in the South East is open from 1 February to 31 October each year.
-A Total Allowable Catch (TAC) for Snapper has been set across all sectors in the South East and is managed through a tag system for the charter boat and recreational sectors.
+A Total Allowable Catch (TAC) for Snapper has been set across all sectors in the South East.

 What is PIRSA doing to replenish Snapper stocks?